BrightSoul/AspNetCoreState/Readme.md

-# ASP.NET Core State persistence across request
+# ASP.NET Core State persistence across requests
 This is a ASP.NET Core application for .NET 5.

 This branch showcases the use of the **ISession** object to persist a value across requests.